 Krismer: Anytime you change your process, there’s going to be resistance to that change, especially going from paper-based to online in the kind of environment we work in.
 But the good thing about it is the workflow is super easy.
 When faculty test it, they love it.
 The hardest part is getting past the first hurdle of getting everyone to try it.

 Q. How have you accommodated unit variations in review processes on your campus?

 McNamara: The great thing about Workflow and building templates is we have the ability as administrators to customize our forms ourselves.
 We have a lot of variation on the types of data collected for the annual review process.
-I’m able to use the existing fields that collect the data for the reports we already have in Digital Measures as a guide when creating customized screens.
+I’m able to use the existing fields that collect the data for the reports we already have in Faculty Success (formerly Digital Measures) as a guide when creating customized screens.
 It’s really easy to do.
 You can build whole forms within minutes.

-Krismer: We’re pretty early in our Digital Measures implementation so we haven’t expanded to include all of our colleges yet.
+Krismer: We’re pretty early in our Faculty Success (formerly Digital Measures) implementation so we haven’t expanded to include all of our colleges yet.
 From what I can tell in Workflow, you have customizable reports, so that gives you one place where everyone can be a little different.
 You also have customizable templates and schedules.
 All the tools in Workflow really give you the opportunity to put together a process that’s going to work for each individual college.

 And really, I think it would be up to the administrators or the project director to decide how many of those templates you’re going to do.
 There could be an infinite combination.
 Right now we’re trying to limit to one per college if we can, but we realize that in some cases there are things we’ll have to build in to accommodate needs, and the tools are there to do that.